GuvvalaGanesh/Airline-Backend-System/Booking_Service/README.md

-# Welcome to Auth Service
+# Welcome to Booking Service

 ## Project Setup

-1. After cloning this project, navigate into the `AuthService` directory:
+1. After cloning this project, navigate into the `Booking_Service` directory:
     ```
-    cd AuthService
+    cd Booking_Service

     ```